The Best Bed Bug Steamer in 2022

 Conclusion

-Cheaper steamers might heat the water to boiling point, but by the time the steam comes into contact with the bed bugs, it may have cooled down.
-Choose a hotter steamer and help fight against bed bugs naturally.
+Cheaper steamers might heat the water to boiling point, but by the time the steam comes into contact with the bugs, it may have cooled down and therefore take longer exposure to successfull kill them.